Cologne coach search over: Schultz succeeds Baumgart

 Bundesliga - Cologne coach search over: Schultz succeeds Baumgart

 The former professional was most recently head coach at Swiss first division club FC Basel, where he was let go in September.
 He had previously coached second-division club FC St. Pauli from 2020 to 2022, for whom he also played as a player from 2005 to 2012.
-After the end of his playing career, the soccer coach was initially assistant coach at St. Pauli's professional team and later head coach at Hamburg's youth training center for six years before working as a second division coach at the Hanseatic club for 92 games.
+After the end of his playing career, the soccer coach was initially assistant coach at St. Pauli's professional team and later spent six years as head coach at Hamburg's youth training center before working as a second division coach at the Hanseatic club for 92 games.

 "He has the personality and expertise to raise the performance potential of our team," said sporting director Christian Keller about the new coach.
 "A big task awaits us in the coming days, weeks and months."